-Taking the bus from Kathmandu to Karkigaun, the remote mountain village where Sita, Arjun, Ambir and Akash call home, can be somewhat of a bumpy ride.
-This time of year though, due to the rains, the final part of the road taking us to Karkigaun is closed off to vehicles…
+Taking the bus from Dhading Besi to Karkigaun, the remote mountain village where my friends Sita, Arjun, Ambir and Akash call home, can be somewhat of a bumpy ride.
+This time of year though (July/August), due to the rains, the final part of the road taking us to Karkigaun is closed off to vehicles…

 …So, with that in mind I caught the bus right up until the final point that I could, which was still a three hour hike away from where I was headed.